 See our new publication on the mechanism underlying the hyperpolarization activation of HCN channels in PNAS!

 The Chanda lab is happy to welcome our new members!
-Willy Carrasquel-Ursulaez joins as a postdoctoral researcher and Jenna Lin is a first year graduate student in the Biophysics Training Program.
+Dr. Willy Carrasquel-Ursulaez joins as a postdoctoral researcher and Jenna Lin is a first year graduate student in the Biophysics Training Program.

 During the 2018 Annual Biophysics Colloquium on campus, Yihao won the Best Senior Student Poster Presentation.
 Congratulations and good job!